-Those proposing for a Pre-Approved TOO should be aware that any such observations awarded for a given observing Cycle, but not accomplished, cannot be carried over to the next Cycle, although they may be reproposed.
+Those proposing for a Pre-Approved TOO should be aware that any such observations awarded for a given observing Cycle, but not accomplished, cannot be carried over to the next Cycle, although they may be re-proposed.
 Since the CfP is being released prior to the end of this Cycle, there may be a set of selected and Pre-Approved TOOs for this Cycle that have not been triggered.
-Proposers may choose to assume that these will not have been triggered by the time the next Cycle starts (about December 2007).
-If the current cycle TOO is triggered, the PI/observer should indicate on the trigger form (RfO) whether or not the observation should cancel the TOO observation proposed/accepted for the new Cycle.
+Proposers may choose to assume that these will not have been triggered by the time the next Cycle starts (about December 2010).
+The PI/Observer should indicate on the RPS form of the new cycle proposal whether/not a trigger of the previous cycles TOO would cancel the TOO observation proposed/accepted for the new cycle.